ReaDy-Go: Real-to-Sim Dynamic 3D Gaussian Splatting Simulation for Environment-Specific Visual Navigation with Moving Obstacles: Conclusion

 \section{Conclusion}

 In this work, we propose ReaDy-Go, a real-to-sim dynamic GS simulation pipeline for training visual navigation policies.
 By integrating a GS scene, a human animation module, an expert planner, and a human planner, it generates photorealistic navigation datasets for dynamic scenarios in target environments.
-The navigation policy trained on the datasets achieves better navigation performance in target environments compared to baseline methods, including a prior real-to-sim simulation method and general navigation models, in both simulation and the real world.
+The navigation policy trained on the datasets achieves better navigation performance in target environments compared to baseline methods in both simulation and the real world.
 The results confirm that ReaDy-Go facilitates robust sim-to-real transfer even in dynamic environments and highlights the advantages of environment-specific policies and photorealistic dynamic obstacles.
-Furthermore, ReaDy-Go shows generalization through zero-shot sim-to-real deployment in an unseen environment.
-Future work includes expanding training environments to strengthen generalization or incorporating reinforcement learning to enhance navigation policies.
+Furthermore, ReaDy-Go shows generalization potential through zero-shot sim-to-real deployment in an unseen environment.
+Future work includes expanding training environments to strengthen generalization and integrating safe reinforcement learning methods to handle more challenging scenarios involving diverse dynamic agents beyond humans, dense dynamic obstacle settings, and aggressive human motions.